 If you are an individual, please check out my classes, workshops, and intensives in creative writing, music, and more, and register for an in-person or Zoom/Skype experience.
 I also offer an hourly rate for manuscript consultation or project coaching.
 Find out more about individual connection here.

 For Schools, Libraries & Organizations

-See Skype Info Page for description of my Skype presentations and workshops for schools and libraries.
+See Zoom/Skype Info Page for description of my Zoom/Skype presentations and workshops for schools and libraries.

 See below for descriptions of